ryandward/sgrna_design/README.rst

 ``GUIDE_TARGET="U00096.3"``

-Fetch the chromosome genbank file.
+Fetch the chromosome feature file, in genbank format.
 ---------------------------------

 Since the environment contains the NCBI Entrez Direct Utilities package, it is also &&highly** recommended to download the bacterial chromosomes directly from NCBI.
+This file is used as input to extract suitable sgRNA targets.

 ``efetch -db nuccore -format gb -id $GUIDE_TARGET > ${GUIDE_TARGET}.gb && file ${GUIDE_TARGET}.gb | grep -iq ascii && echo "File contains data, continue to next step." || echo "Emtpy file, try efetch step again."``